Frequently Asked Questions

 What are the specific requirements?

-After you have fulfilled the prerequisite requirement, there are no other specific requirements.
+After you have fulfilled the prerequisite requirements, there are no other specific requirements.
+NOTE: English 1060 does not count toward the minor, and you may count only one creative writing course.

 No. You cannot apply any transfer credits for the minor.